 • Ensure online safety when it comes to children and vulnerable adults

-• …resulting in increased time spent on your sites and a healthy community of fans (and advocates who will often fight your corner).
+• Increase time spent on your sites and nurture a healthy community of fans (and advocates who will often fight your corner).

 Why wouldn’t you pay a premium for those that are closest to your customers, taking care of your online reputation?